Flexible council tenancies

 How long a flexible tenancy lasts

-The council decides how long the fixed term lasts.
-The fixed term could be for as little as 2 years if there is a reason for it to be shorter.
-Examples include if you have a history of rent arrears or antisocial behaviour.
+The fixed term could be as short as 2 years if there is a good reason.
+For example, if you have a history of rent arrears or antisocial behaviour.

 Eviction during the fixed term